honeytrap/honeytrap-docs/docs/home/index.md

 ## Support

-Honeytrap is actively being maintained, developed and supported by DutchSec.
+HoneyTrap is actively being maintained, developed and supported by DutchSec.

 ## About [DutchSec](https://dutchsec.com/)